Never connect the charging cable when there is a risk of thunderstorm or lightning strike.

 Connect the charging cable to a 230 V socket.
 Never use an extension cable.

-Open the charging hatch and undo the charging input socket cover.
+Open the charging hatch.
 Remove the charging handle's protective cover and then press the handle the whole way into the socket for the car.

 Clamp the charging handle's cover in place as illustrated.